 John passed away in October 2008 in Gernany, not having been back to the States for several years.

 Mary Faith has always been in charge of the business end of Breezy Ridge®, and continues in that capacity!
-Now with the tasks of digitizing audio and video tapes, and getting books back into print, there is even more to do as Breezy Ridge® celebrates 30 years!
+Now with the tasks of digitizing audio and video tapes, and getting books back into print, there is even more to do as Breezy Ridge® celebrates 35 years and the 50th Anniversary of John's first set of strings.
+[See his dashing figure from the set reproduced on the NAMM banner!!]

-Graphics and logos on this web site are trademarked, copyrighted, or registered by Breezy Ridge® Instruments, Ltd., Mary Faith Rhoads-Lewis or John Pearse or the Estate of John Pearse, Center Valley, PA 18034, and may not be reproduced in any form without the written permission of Breezy Ridge® Instruments, Ltd.
+Graphics and logos on this web site are trademarked, copyrighted, or registered by Breezy Ridge® Instruments, Ltd., Mary Faith Rhoads-Lewis or Linda Pearse, Center Valley, PA 18034, and may not be reproduced in any form without the written permission of Breezy Ridge® Instruments, Ltd.

 Contact Us | Home Page | Accessories Page | New Products Page